mlctrez/ifacemaker/README.md

 # ifacemaker

-This is a development helper program that generates a Golang interface by inspecting the structure methods of an existing `.go` files.
+This is a development helper program that generates a Golang interface by inspecting the structure methods of existing `.go` file(s).
 The primary use case is to generate interfaces for gomock, so that gomock can generate mocks from those interfaces.
 This makes unit testing easier.